ultraleap/XR-Keyboard/README.md

 XR Keyboard is not actively maintained or managed, and provided as is.
 Changes and fixes have no ETA.

-XR Keyboard was built with 2019.4.18f1 & Leap Motion Unity Modules 4.8.0.
+XR Keyboard was built with 2021.3.10f1 & Ultraleap Unity Plugin 6.1.0.
 We cannot guarantee that it will work with other versions of the modules or Unity.

 XR Keyboard includes audio from two soundpacks sourced from [kenney.nl](www.kenney.nl).
 Both soundpacks are licensed under the [CC0 1.0 Universal Licence](https://creativecommons.org/publicdomain/zero/1.0/)